 Today, essential oils are my go to remedy for so many things that it’s hard to imagine not having used them forever.
 I don’t claim that essential oils can cure everything but, from both my own and client experiences, I do believe they are incredibly beneficial for health and well-being.

 Although the Micheline Arcier clinic closed in 2009, her traditions are still being carried forward by Germaine Rich and Catherine Milne, who now own the company.
-Germaine continues to hand-blend beautiful aromatherapy oils using Mme Arcier’s recipes and I am delighted to once again be offering Mme Arcier’s carefully crafted aromatherapy massage, facial and pregnancy massage, using her blends, at Bodymatters Clinic in Belsize Park, London NW3.
+Germaine continues to hand-blend beautiful aromatherapy oils using Mme Arcier’s recipes and I am delighted to once again be offering Mme Arcier’s carefully crafted face and body oils with aromatherapy body and facial treatments

-You can read more on Mme Arcier and her legacy as a try pioneer of aromatherapy in the article, written by Germaine, on the Micheline Arcier website.
+You can read more on Mme Arcier and her legacy as a true pioneer of aromatherapy in the article, written by Germaine, on the Micheline Arcier website.